The Rest Is Politics

 The Rest Is Politics is a British podcast and television series hosted by Alastair Campbell and Rory Stewart.
 It launched in March 2022, and has since become one of the leading political podcasts in the United Kingdom.
 The podcast is produced by Goalhanger Podcasts.
 Campbell and Stewart generally discuss contemporary news and politics, with a strong focus on UK politics, but also international developments, such as foreign elections and humanitarian catastrophes.
-An American edition was launched in April 2024 with Anthony Scaramucci and Katty Kay hosting.
+As Campbell was a member of the Labour Party and Stewart was a Conservative member of Parliament, historically the major opposing parties in British politics, they often come to issues with different perspectives and experiences.

 Background

-Alastair Campbell and Rory Stewart are former political figures, of the Labour and Conservative parties respectively.
+The Rest is Politics launched in March 2022, hosted by Alastair Campbell and Rory Stewart.
+Campbell and Stewart are former political figures, of the Labour and Conservative parties respectively.
 Their podcast is aimed at revealing how governments work, and "disagreeing agreeably".

 Campbell is a journalist, political strategist, and mental health activist, known for his work as communications chief for Tony Blair.
 A former member of the Labour Party, Campbell was expelled after having publicly stated that he had voted for the Liberal Democrats in the 2019 European Parliament elections in the United Kingdom.
 Stewart is an academic, author, former diplomat and politician.
 A former member of the Conservative Party, Stewart served as international development secretary and prisons minister under Theresa May.
 He represented Penrith and The Border in the House of Commons of the United Kingdom for around nine years.
 In 2019, after Boris Johnson was elected leader of the Conservatives, Stewart resigned from the cabinet.
 He was part of the 2019 suspension of rebel Conservative MPs for having rebelled against Johnson's approach to Brexit.
 He later also resigned his party membership.

-Goalhanger Podcasts is owned by former England footballer Gary Lineker, and also produces the podcasts The Rest Is History, hosted by Dominic Sandbrook and Tom Holland, Battleground hosted by Saul David and Patrick Bishop, We Have Ways Of Making You Talk hosted by Al Murray and James Holland, The Rest Is Money, hosted by Robert Peston and Steph McGovern, The Rest is Football, hosted by Gary Lineker, Alan Shearer, and Micah Richards, and The Rest Is Entertainment, hosted by Richard Osman and Marina Hyde.
+The Rest is Politics has become one of the leading political podcasts in the United Kingdom.
+It is produced by Goalhanger, which is owned by former England footballer Gary Lineker.